 GUNNAR SCHMIDT

-Gunnar grew up rolling in the mud pits of math, but enjoyed math camps and competitions which gave his interests a more tidy expression.
-Appreciating the solitary journey of knowledge, he also wanted the social aspects of learning with and from others.
-This is why he enjoys Campersand.
+Gunnar grew up rolling in the mud pits of math, washing up for the more tidy expressions of math camps and competitions.
+Appreciating both the solitary journey of knowledge and the social aspects of learning with and from others, to him, Campersand works this happy balence.

-Now in his freshman year at Yale-NUS College in Singapore, Gunnar is still deciding on a major and more importantly trying to figure out how to live life.
-In the free parcels of time, you can find him in his hammock reading something between Zhuangzi and Philip K. Dick or conducting mini-ethnographies.
+Now in his sophomore year at Yale-NUS College in Singapore, Gunnar is leaning towards a philosophy major, and more importantly is still trying to figure out how to live life.
+In the free parcels of time, you can find him in his hammock reading something between Zhuangzi and Simone Weil, conducting mini-ethnographies, or quite simply asleep.

 ROLFE SCHMIDT